-Included in cash deposits are escrow deposits in the amount of \$191.4 million and \$182.1 million as of December 31, 2021 and 2020, respectively.
+Included in cash deposits are escrow deposits in the amount of \$95.6 million and \$191.4 million as of December 31, 2022 and 2021, respectively.
 These escrow deposits, included in other current liabilities on the statement of net position, are primarily held for the payment of property taxes and insurance on behalf of the mortgagors whose loans are owned or serviced by the Authority.

 Investments - The Authority is authorized by means of a Board-approved investment policy to invest in notes, bonds and other obligations issued or guaranteed by the U.S. government and certain governmental agencies.
 Additionally, the Authority is permitted to invest, with certain restrictions as to concentration of risk, collateralization levels, maximum periods to maturity, and/or underlying rating levels applied, in revenue or general obligations of states and their agencies, certificates of deposits, U.S. dollar denominated corporate or bank debt, commercial paper, repurchase agreements backed by U.S. government or agency securities, money market mutual funds and investment agreements.
 The Authority's investment policy requires 1) staggered maturities to avoid undue concentrations of assets in a specific maturity sector, 2) stable income, 3) adequate liquidity to meet operations and debt service obligations and 4) diversification to avoid overweighting in any one type of security.
 The Authority is also subject to permissible investments as authorized by Title 24, Article 75, Part 6 of the Statutes.
+Permissible investments pursuant to the Statutes are either identical to or less restrictive than the Authority's investment policy.
+In addition, each of the trust indentures established under the Authority's bond programs contains requirements as to permitted investments of bond fund proceeds, which may be more or less restrictive than the Authority's investment policy.
+These investments are included in the disclosures below under State and political subdivision obligations.